Duangaksorn Chaidee

-Duangaksorn Chaidee (born 11 August 1997) is a Thai weightlifter, who competed in the +63 kg category and represented Thailand at international competitions.
+Duangaksorn Chaidee (Thai: ดวงอักษร ใจดี; born 11 August 1997) is a Thai weightlifter, who competed in the +63 kg category and represented Thailand at international competitions.

+Career

 As a junior, she won the gold medal at the 2014 Summer Youth Olympics.

 In 2018, she was banned until 2020 by the International Weightlifting Federation after testing positive for 5a- androstane-3a, 17 bdiol (5aAdiol) and 5b-androstane-3a, 17 b-diol (5bAdiol).

 She won the silver medal in the women's +87 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.

+In August 2024, she finished in 6th place in the women's +81 kg event at the 2024 Summer Olympics held in Paris, France.